enkidevs/curriculum/lua/lua-core/maps-and-dictionaries-in-lua/map-methods-in-lua-i.md

 ---
 ## Practice

-Given the map below, finish the code such that the key, `Samuel`, is added with a string, `Doctor`.
+Given the map below, finish the code such that the key, `Samuel`, is added with the string, `Doctor`.
 ```lua
 profession = {
   Bob = "Electrician",